Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 The takeaway message is that although record keeping is extremely important to your R&D Tax Credits claim, the way you do it is up to you.
 HMRC recognises that different businesses in different sectors will have their own way of doing things, and for new claimants especially the odd gap isn’t the end of the world.
 The important thing is to make sure your records are as good as they can be when claiming in future.

-Myriad Associates has been managing R&D Tax Credit claims for nearly two decades, assisting a broad range of companies up and down the country.
+Myriad has been managing R&D Tax Credit claims for nearly two decades, assisting a broad range of companies up and down the country.
 No matter what size or sector your company is in, we can help.

 We understand how important R&D Tax Credits are, both to individual companies and the wider economy as a whole.
 However, because the government is keen to maintain the scheme’s success, they often update the rules and regulations around these R&D tax schemes, which can get confusing.
 This is where we come in.